-There have been countless occasions when Sourav had to go abroad or out of city for cricket tours.
+There have been countless occasions when Sourav had to go abroad or out of the city for cricket tours.
 I had to always accompany him.
 And for that, I often had to cancel dance shows.
 Sometimes I was misunderstood by the organisers or considered to be unprofessional.
 I used to feel bad.
 But I knew if I am good and passionate about my dance, I would always be appreciated later.

 Even now, we didn’t celebrate our two decades of marriage, since Sana had her finals.
-But none of us felt bad or angry for that.
+But none of us felt bad or angry about that.

 During your time together, how much of the conversation is taken up by cricket and Odissi?
 Or, do you keep both aside and talk about different things?

 Cricket invariably makes its way into the conversations.
-Initially I used to get bored but after living with a cricketer of Surav Ganguly’s stature for so many years now, I enjoy cricket and any cricket related conversations.
+Initially, I used to get bored but after living with a cricketer of Saurav Ganguly’s statue for so many years now, I enjoy cricket and any cricket related conversations.

 Besides our regular household conversations, it is Sana who is our most important topic of discussion now.